 An important source of income for the Delhi Township Public Works Department comes from the money you pay to the State of Ohio each year for your vehicle license plates.
 The Public Works Department receives $5 for each vehicle (cars, trucks, motorcycles, motor homes, trailers, etc.) registered to a Delhi Township resident.

 Be sure to inform the Deputy Registrar that you are a Delhi Township resident.
 If your vehicle does not get registered to a Delhi Township address, other jurisdictions (usually the City of Cincinnati) will be enjoying the benefits of your tax dollars.
 So please make sure that the Registrar is aware that you live in Delhi Township so that we can continue to provide you with the services you deserve.

-If you happen to notice an issue in the township which requires attention by the Public Works Department, please submit a copy of our Public Works Service Request Form.
+If you happen to notice an issue in the township which requires attention by the Public Works Department, please submit a request through our Request Tracker.